BC Employment and Assistance

 - that they are unable to use the Bus Pass program or any other form of subsidized public transportation service (such as handyDART and Taxi Savers) due to their disability, or, that their disability would be aggravated by using public transportation; and

-Additional Help for BC Employment and Assistance Clients
+Additional Help for people receiving BC Employment and Assistance

-The Ministry of Social Development provides money for food and shelter costs, plus a variety of other assistance through BC Employment and Assistance.
+The Ministry of Social Development and Social Innovation provides money for food and shelter costs, plus a variety of other assistance through BC Employment and Assistance.

-The following are some additional assistance that may be available to you if you are an Employment and Assistance client.
+The following are some additional assistance that may be available to you if you are receiving BC Employment and Assistance.

 If you do not have the identification you need to apply for BC Employment and Assistance, the cost of getting a BC Identification card or other documents may be paid on your behalf.
 This assistance is available on a one-time only basis.